Shorts on Construction Sites

 Err, so again, Why can’t I wear shorts on construction sites?

-Allergic Dermatitis on Leg Possibly Caused by Concrete Contact
+wearing shorts on construction sites does not protect against Allergic Dermatitis on Leg Possibly Caused by Concrete Contact

 Allergic Contact Dermatitis on the Leg

-Because one way of complying with the regulation above, the ensuring, so far as is reasonably practicable, construction work is carried out without risk to health and safety, bit, the Principal Contractor will impose a policy of no shorts wearing and include it in the site rules.
+Because one way of complying with the regulation above, the ensuring, so far as is reasonably practicable, construction work is carried out without risk to health and safety, bit, is for the Principal Contractor to impose a policy of no shorts wearing and include it in the site rules.
 It’s very similar to when there was a push on skin cancer and many Principal Contractors imposed a “Tops On” rule.

 The risks of skin exposure when wearing shorts on building sites

-Pizza knee caused by concrete burns
+shorts on construction sites do not protect against Pizza knee caused by concrete burns

 Pizza Knee from a Cement Burn